mlr-org/mlr-org-website/README.md

 1. Add a new post with `distill::create_post("Title of Post in Title Case")`.
 The new post is created within the `_posts/` subdirectory.
-2. Write the post.
+1. Write the post.
 Place external images in the subdirectory.
+1. Call `rmarkdown::render("_posts/2022-02-22-example-post/example-post.Rmd")` to render the post.
-3. Run `rmarkdown::render_site(encoding = 'UTF-8')` to render the website.
+1. Run `rmarkdown::render_site(encoding = 'UTF-8')` to render the website.
 The website is created within the `docs/` directory.
 Open `index.html` to check your post.
+1. Run `rmarkdown::render("_posts/2022-02-22-example-post/example-post.Rmd")` again or otherwise the rss feed is empty ([https://github.com/rstudio/distill/issues/381](#381))
-4. Open a pull request and commit all changed files.
+1. Open a pull request and commit all changed files.
-Merged post are published via GitHub Pages.
+Merged posts are published via GitHub Pages.

 ## How to change the website